 - 1. Read these instructions. - 2.
-Keep these instructions. - 3. $\square$ Heed all warnings. - 4.
-Pollow all instructions. - 5. $\bigtriangleup$ Do not use this apparatus near water. - 6. $\bigtriangleup$ Clean only with dry cloth. - 7.
+Keep these instructions. - 3. \square Heed all warnings. - 4.
+Follow all instructions. - 5. \bigtriangleup Do not use this apparatus near water. - 6. \bigtriangleup Clean only with dry cloth. - 7.
 Do not block any ventilation openings.
 Install in accordance with the manufacturer's instructions. - 8.
 Do not install near any heat sources such as radiators, heat registers, stoves, or other apparatus (including amplifiers) that produce heat. - 9.
 Do not defeat the safety purpose of the polarized or grounding-type plug.
 A polarized plug has two blades with one wider than the other.
 A grounding type plug has two blades and a third grounding prong.
 The wide blade or the third prong are provided for your safety.
 If the provided plug does not fit into your outlet, consult an electrician for replacement of the obsolete outlet. - 10.
 Protect the power cord from being walked on or pinched particularly at plugs, convenience receptacles, and the point where they exit from the apparatus. - 11.
-Only use attachments/accessories specified by the manufacturer. - 12.
-If a cart is used, use caution when moving the cart/apparatus combination to avoid injury from tip-over. - 13.
-Unplug this apparatus during lightning storms or when unused for long periods of time. - 14.
+Protective earthing (grounding) of the equipment to the building installation is by means of a power cord connected to a socket outlet with earthing (ground) connection. - 12.
+Only use attachments/accessories specified by the manufacturer. - 13.
+If a cart is used, use caution when moving the cart/apparatus combination to avoid injury from tip-over. - 14.
+Unplug this apparatus during lightning storms or when unused for long periods of time. - 15.
 A Refer all servicing to qualified service personnel.
-Servicing is required when the apparatus has been damaged in any way, such as power-supply cord or plug is damaged, liquid has been spilled or objects have fallen into the apparatus, the apparatus has been exposed to rain or moisture, does not operate normally, or has been dropped. - 15.
-To reduce the risk of fire or electric shock, do not expose this apparatus to rain or moisture. - 16.
+Servicing is required when the apparatus has been damaged in any way, such as power-supply cord or plug is damaged, liquid has been spilled or objects have fallen into the apparatus, the apparatus has been exposed to rain or moisture, does not operate normally, or has been dropped. - 16. \angle To reduce the risk of fire or electric shock, do not expose this apparatus to rain or moisture. - 17.
 Warning!
-Excessive sound pressure from earphones and headphones can cause hearing loss.
+Excessive sound pressure from earphones and headphones can cause hearing loss. - 18.
+This equipment is not suitable for use in locations where children are likely to be present.